A Foodcentric Life

 Instructions

 • Make vinaigrette by placing all ingredients in a jar.
-Cap tightly and shake well until creamy and smooth.
+Cap tightly and shake well until creamy and smooth or emulsify in a blender.

 Nutrition